MeanderingProgrammer/render-markdown.nvim/README.md

         -- The 'level' is used to index into the array using a cycle -- The result is left padded with spaces to hide any additional '#' icons = { '󰲡 ', '󰲣 ', '󰲥 ', '󰲧 ', '󰲩 ', '󰲫 ' },
+        -- Added to the sign column
+        -- The 'level' is used to index into the array using a cycle signs = { '󰫎 ' },
-        -- The 'level' is used to index into the array using a clamp -- Highlight for the heading icon and extends through the entire line backgrounds = { 'DiffAdd', 'DiffChange', 'DiffDelete' }, -- The 'level' is used to index into the array using a clamp -- Highlight for the heading icon only foregrounds = { 'markdownH1', 'markdownH2', 'markdownH3', 'markdownH4', 'markdownH5', 'markdownH6' }, },
+        -- The 'level' is used to index into the array using a clamp -- Highlight for the heading icon and extends through the entire line backgrounds = { 'DiffAdd', 'DiffChange', 'DiffDelete' }, -- The 'level' is used to index into the array using a clamp -- Highlight for the heading and sign icons foregrounds = { 'markdownH1', 'markdownH2', 'markdownH3', 'markdownH4', 'markdownH5', 'markdownH6' }, },
     code = {
         -- Determines how code blocks & inline code are rendered:
         --  none: disables all rendering
-        --  normal: adds highlight group to code blocks & inline code --  language: adds language icon & name above code blocks --  full: normal + language
+        --  normal: adds highlight group to code blocks & inline code --  language: adds language icon to sign column and icon + name above code blocks --  full: normal + language
         style = 'full',
         -- Highlight for code blocks & inline code